Book Now

 Vildan Alihodzic, PKP Kinesiologist at Intelligentle Healing in Moorabbin

-The tools are the same across practitioners, but the read is not.
+Yes, more than the branch does.
+The tools are the same across practitioners and the read is not.
 I practise PKP, trauma-informed, and I follow what your body shows me rather than a script, at the pace your nervous system sets.

 Plenty of people arrive with no idea what to expect.
 Andrew had never heard of kinesiology before we met, and wrote in his Google review: “From our very first session, he made me feel completely comfortable and safe.”
 Others just want the process to be thorough.
 Giuliano put it this way in his Google review: “He was knowledgeable, caring and thorough in his questioning and getting to the root of the goal we worked on and then doing the session.”